rackerlabs/support-how-to/content/cloud-networks/brocade-vyatta-vrouter-faq.md

 networking on the Vyatta and the only recourse will be to rebuild the Vyatta.

-#### I cannot log into the Vyatta using username 'root' and the password that was set when the Vyatta was created.
+#### I cannot log in to the Vyatta using username 'root' and the password that was set when the Vyatta was created.
 What is wrong?

 Please log in with username 'vyatta' to login to the appliance.